freddiekaplan-cme/js-frameworks-week-3/README.md

 Screenshots in src / assets.

-original-mockup.jpg

-The basis of the design.
+The basis of the design: *original-mockup.jpg*

-site-screenshot.png

-A screenshot of the finished site.
+A screenshot of the finished site: *site-screenshot.png*